arjunk3030/NLP-Project/README.md

 ## Part 2: Pretrained Model Fine-Tuning

 For part 2, we fine-tuned a pretrained DistilBERT model and also ran our medium mini decoder for comparison.
-This is done via a notebook file.
+This is done via the notebook file SentimentAnalysis.ipynb.

 Before running the notebook, make sure to install the required packages, log into HuggingFace, and wandb: